andrewgazelka/andrewgazelka/README.md

 - GPU programming
 - ReasonML (OCaml variant) with React

-Favorite things I have made:
+Projects I've worked on that have cool visuals:

 |Project|Description|Demonstration|
 |--------|-----|-------|